albertoecf/ml_gui_desktop/README.md

+## Image Classifier
-This convolutional neural network desktop application allows us to classify images according to defined categories.

-In this example we categorize : Hamburger vs Box.
+This is a desktop application that utilizes a Convolutional Neural Network (CNN) to classify images into defined categories.
+In this example, we are categorizing images of hamburgers and boxes.

-Use case : In different online orders we order a product and we don't receive it according to the specifications.
+The main libraries used in this project are Tkinter (for building the GUI), Keras (for building and training the CNN), and Scikit-learn (for data preprocessing and model evaluation).

+The CNN model was trained on a dataset of images of hamburgers and boxes, and achieved high accuracy in distinguishing between the two classes

+## Use case

+This application can be used in various scenarios such as in online orders where the user orders a product and receives a different product than what was specified.
 This implementation may not seem very useful (who would be interested in distinguishing a box from a hamburger?).
 But it builds the architecture for more sophisticated implementations.

+## Features

+This application allows users to:
-The application allows : Load an image from the user's computer system.
-View the image and rate the image.
+* Load an image from their computer system

-Main libraries used : Tkinter, keras, sklearn
+* View the image
+* Rate the image

+## Dependencies
+The main libraries used in this project are:

+* Tkinter
+* Keras
+* scikit-learn

+### Running the application

+To run the application, simply run the gui_image_classifier.py file.
+This will launch a GUI where users can upload their images and classify them

+## Example

 Instantiate desktop app